 Proper internal communication makes or breaks a company.
-Without the right tools to communicate, your workers' efforts have an increased chance of failure.
+Without the right tools to communicate with one another, your workers' efforts have an increased chance of failure.

 With hundreds of intranet software solutions in the market, the intranet market is highly competitive.
 However, for software to qualify as an intranet, it should provide both a centralized hub and the resources to make your employees' workday easier.

 An intranet improves communication within the organization, and enables employees to access important information, links, apps, and databases that can enhance company productivity and record-keeping.
 Plus, intranets increase company security and restrict access to the network for non-employees.